 WHO RUNS THIS WORKSHOP

-This workshop is run by Anna Dahlström, a UX designer, speaker, writer and instructor for General Assembly with over 15 years experience working both in house, agency side, with startups and individuals to help them develop their skills and progress their careers.
+This workshop is run by Anna Dahlström, a UX designer, speaker, and coach with over 15 years experience working in-house, agency side and with startups, as well as helping teams and individuals to develop their UX skills and progress their careers.

 Sketch notes by Jenny Cham